Purposeful Living

 What Real Surrender Looks Like

-Perhaps true surrender looks like doing the same humble work again and again in hidden places.
+True surrender looks like doing the same humble work again and again in hidden places.

 Maybe this is the ultimate kind of surrender.

-And so, in the thick of the week of surrendering my time, I open to the passage in Matthew once more, and I read the words of Jesus to the rich young man, “If you wish to be complete . . .”
+I open to the passage in Matthew once more, and I read the words of Jesus to the rich young man, “If you wish to be complete . . .”
 (Matthew 19:21)

 It seems I have read enough: If you wish to be complete, surrender to the hard and humble acts of service God is asking you to fulfill in this season, and keep following him.
 His heart work often takes place in the most unseen places.

 But this is the place where God is transforming you into his image.
-This quiet place matters deeply.
-This is the place where you learn how to surrender to God in the valleys of life.

-Keep doing the next thing, and keep doing it with your eyes fixed on him.
+Keep doing the next thing and keep doing it with your eyes fixed on him.
 This hard surrender is filled with eternal significance.

 God wants to work in your life to accomplish what you’ve been unable to do through willpower alone.
 Lean Into Grace: Let God’s Grace Heal Your Heart, Refresh Your Soul, and Set You Free shares practical ways to experience God’s freedom, healing, power, and presence in your life.
-Find this life-changing book for free on the Kindle Unlimited plan or for 12.99 in print right here.
-This book will transform your life and revitalize your relationship with the Lord!
+Find this life-changing book as a free eBook on Kindle Unlimited or for 12.99 in print right here.
+(If you do not have Kindle Unlimited, you can try it out with a free three-month trial!)
+This book will transform your life and revitalize your relationship with the Lord

 I’m passionate about equipping others to encounter God in powerful and life-changing ways.
 When I’m not writing, you’ll find me hiking, jogging, exploring wild places with my three young children and husband, leading small groups, and mentoring younger women.
 A certified special education teacher, I am on leave from the classroom for a season of chasing frogs and playing in creeks with my little ones.
 Most of all, the compassionate love of Jesus has forever ravished my heart, and I'm emphatic about making his love known to the world.